Guillermo Ochoa: 2011–12 season

 On 4 July 2011, Ochoa signed a three-year contract, with an additional one-year option, with French club Ajaccio, recently promoted to Ligue 1.
 He played in his first two friendlies with Ajaccio against Bordeaux and Real Sociedad, losing 1–2 and 0–4 respectively.

 Ochoa made his official club debut on 5 August 2011 against Toulouse, losing 0–2.
 On 18 and 21 December, Ajaccio won two games in a row, with Ochoa keeping two consecutive clean-sheets, his third clean-sheet in total of the season.
 Ochoa also contributed in 3–0 victory against Étoile Fréjus Saint-Raphaël in the Coupe de France.
 On 14 January 2012, he helped Ajaccio with a 2–1 victory over Auxerre, and on 21 January, he played against Valenciennes in a 2–1 victory which put Ajaccio out of the relegation zone since the start of the season.
 Ajaccio won its sixth game with Ochoa in a 2–1 home win against Dijon.
 For the last game of the season, Ajaccio needed a win against Toulouse to escape the relegation zone.
 Ochoa started and played 90 minutes against Toulouse and helped Ajaccio win 2–0 to stay in Ligue 1.
-Ochoa finished his first season with 8 cleansheets, 43 saves and 151 blocks.
-Unfortunately he also finished the Ligue 1 season with 59 goals conceded, making him—along with Caen goalkeeper Alexis Thébaux—the most scored-on keeper of the season.
-Regardless, the fans voted him as Player of the Season.
+Ochoa finished his first season with 8 clean sheets, 43 saves and 151 blocks.
+He also finished the Ligue 1 season with 59 goals conceded, making him—along with Caen goalkeeper Alexis Thébaux—the most scored-on goalkeeper of the season.
+AC Ajaccio fans voted him as Player of the Season.